cjhnbls/pipelinedb-doc-cn/builtin.rst

 	:ref:`combine` the rows from the given **table** into the given continuous view. **combine_table** uses the given continuous view's query definition to combine aggregates from both relations with no loss of information.

-	**combine_table** can be used for purposes such as backfilling a continuous view (possibly running on a completely separate installation) by combining the backfilled rows only once they have been fully populated.
+	**combine_table** can be used for purposes such as backfilling a continuous view (possibly running on a completely separate installation) by combining the backfilled rows into the "live" continuous view only once they have been fully populated.

 **pipelinedb.get_views ( )**